hayesla/NOAA-DRAP-Analysis/README.md

 ```

- The output at moment will show the D-RAP model over Europe.
-The degraded frequency map is the highest frequency affected by absorption of 1dB cause by solar activity (flares) affecting the D-region of the ionosphere
+ The output at moment will show the D-RAP model over the globe.
+The degraded frequency map is the highest frequency affected by absorption of 1dB cause by solar activity (flares) affecting the D-region of the ionosphere.

  ![alt text](example.png)